hgeorgsch/armchar/ideas.md

 The properties described above are supposed to be constant throughout the magus' life.
-To handle variable traits, we define the character at a given time.
+To handle variable traits, we define the character sheet at a given time.
 For instance, we can have the character at birth defined as:

 ```